 - 12. Maintain an active learning and training environment. - 13.
-Supervise closely the residents during their clinical practice. - Conduct educational and training activities according to the learning methods of Ethe Arab Board of Vascular Surgery Residency Program. - 15.
+Supervise closely the residents during their clinical practice. - 14.
+Conduct educational and training activities according to the learning methods of the Arab Board of Vascular Surgery Residency Program. - 15.
 Attend the educational activities and participate actively in the after- the presentation discussions. - 16.
 Participate in the running of the administrative affairs of the Arab Board of Vascular Surgery Residency Program. - 17.
 Participate in the meetings called by the program director. - 18.
-Participate in the formative and summative evaluation of residents. - 20.
+Participate in the formative and summative evaluation of residents. - 19.
+Make suggestions to the program director or local director regarding the Arab Board of Vascular Surgery Residency Program. - 20.
 Report incidences related to residents to the program director. - 21.
 Participate in the regular evaluation of the program. - 22.
 Support and advocate for Arab Board of Vascular Surgery Residency Program.